The Good Detective: Production

-The series was originally scheduled to premiere on April 27, 2020 but it was pushed back to July due to the COVID-19 pandemic.
+The series was originally scheduled to premiere on April 27, 2020, but it was pushed back to July due to the COVID-19 pandemic.

 After the series ended, executive producer Jo Jun-hyung revealed the possibility of a sequel in the interview with media.

 On February 28, 2022, it was confirmed that actor Son Hyun-joo had tested positive for COVID-19, causing filming for season 2 to be suspended.

-On March 7, 2022, it was reported that actor Son Hyeon-joo was released from Corona 19 quarantine on the 5th and resumed filming for season 2.
+On March 7, 2022, it was reported that actor Son Hyeon-joo was released from COVID-19 quarantine on the 5th and resumed filming for season 2.
 The filming was completed in May 2022.

-On June 28, 2022, a poster of Season 2 was released.
+On June 28, 2022, a poster for Season 2 was released.